Tax Guides

 Employees

 Employees can use per diem for both lodging and meals.
-An employer can reimburse an employee at the full per diem rate (lodging + M&IE) under an accountable plan, and neither the employer nor the employee needs to save individual receipts for amounts within the per diem limits.
+Employers may reimburse at full per diem rates (lodging + M&IE) under accountable plans, eliminating individual receipt requirements for amounts within limits.

 Self-Employed Individuals

-- Meals and incidental expenses: You can use the M&IE per diem rate instead of tracking individual meal receipts
+• Meals and incidental expenses: M&IE per diem rates apply instead of tracking individual meal receipts

 What You Still Need to Document

-Per diem eliminates the need for individual meal receipts, but it does not eliminate documentation requirements entirely.
+Per diem eliminates individual meal receipts but maintains other documentation requirements.
 Even when using per diem, you must substantiate:

 Per Diem vs. Actual Expenses: When Each Method Wins